 Author: Barry Bunin, PhD

-Chemical and Biological Registration systems can be useful IT tools in the arsenal of labs that are looking to streamline their workflows.
+Chemical and Biological Registration Systems can be useful IT tools in the arsenal of labs that are looking to streamline their workflows.
 As the name implies, registration systems are designed to help track the different chemical or biological entities used for experiments, as well as new ones created in the lab as intellectual property.
-A core function of registration systems is the ability to generate (or mirror) unique identifiers that unambiguously identifies each entity and batch combination.
-Among other functionality, these systems support the ability to capture information on complex chemical and biological molecules including details about their structure, various physical and chemical properties, and assay testing data.

-Broadly, entities that can be registered fall into two categories: 1. chemical molecules and 2. biological entities.
+Broadly, entities that can be registered fall into two categories: chemical molecules and biological entities.
 Some registration systems specialize in handling one category, while others are designed to accommodate both.

-Chemical Registration: include tools for entering individual compounds and groups of compounds, searching for compounds by structure, and for assigning unique identifiers for each compound that comes into the lab.
+Chemical Registration Systems include tools for entering individual compounds and groups of compounds, searching for compounds by structure, and assigning unique identifiers for each compound that comes into the lab.
 These systems include functionality for establishing and showing relationships between individual compounds and families of compounds, and for linking compounds to associated screening data in the lab.
 Moreover, chemical systems are a step up from some chemical databases which simply store the molecule without some of the more fine-grained details about stereochemistry or associated screening data.

-Biological Registration: offer functionality that lets users define, register, query, and report on biological entities including proteins, enzymes, antibodies, DNA, RNA, cell lines, plasmids, proteins, siRNAs, and protein-drug conjugates.
+Biological Registration Systems offer functionality that lets users define, register, query, and report on biological entities including proteins, enzymes, antibodies, DNA, RNA, cell lines, plasmids, proteins, siRNAs, and protein-drug conjugates.
 It also includes tools for managing relationships between biological entities, collecting details on individual entities such as protein expression information, and generating chemical representations of entities where possible.

 General benefits of registration systems include the following: